vistadataproject/vistadataproject.github.io/index.md

 VistA's data, however, is currently uniquely defined, opaque, and challenging to access in each of these distinct systems.
 VistA's data model - the roadmap to all of VA's institutional, business, and clinical processes and data - has evolved organically within each system over the past 35 years, but has never been comprehensively exposed and represented in modern, computable form.

-In the VistA Data Project,  VistA's native operational clinical and business model - the VistA Data Model -  is comprehensively exposed, enriched, and operationalized as a modern, web-standard, computable, server-side, model-driven interface for all VistA data.
+__In the VistA Data Project__,  VistA's native operational clinical and business model - the VistA Data Model -  is comprehensively exposed, enriched, and operationalized as a modern, web-standard, computable, server-side, model-driven interface for all VistA data.
 The VistA Data Model is in turn normalized across all VistA systems to create a national, standardized Master Veteran Data Model (MVDM), which allows __secure read-write__ transactions across __all__ VistA systems with a __single__ master-model-driven mechanism, MVDM Services:

 <br><br>
 ![vdp-transition](assets/vdp-transition-20170607d.png)